-Abortion is an essential part of comprehensive health care.
-When abortion is legal, it is safe.
+Abortion is an essential part of comprehensive health care and is safe.
 Amici curiae are leading medical societies whose policies represent the education, training, and experience of the vast majority of clinicians in this country.
-Amici believe that laws that criminalize and effectively ban abortion are not based on any medical or scientific rationale.
-Those laws also threaten the health of pregnant patients; disproportionately harm patients of color, patients in rural settings, and patients with low incomes; and profoundly interfere with the patient-physician relationship and undermine longstanding principles of medical ethics.
+Laws that criminalize and effectively ban abortion are not based on any medical or scientific rationale.
+Instead, the evidence shows that those laws threaten the health of pregnant patients; disproportionately harm patients of color, patients in rural settings, and patients with low incomes; and profoundly interfere with the patient-physician relationship and undermine longstanding principles of medical ethics.
 As the AMA has recognized, "healthcare, including reproductive health services, like contraception and abortion, is a human right."4

-Iowa Code § 146C.2 bans abortions after embryonic cardiac activity becomes detectable, which generally occurs around six weeks of pregnancy as measured from the first day of the patient's Section 146C.2 includes two limited last menstrual period. exceptions.
-First, an abortion is permitted after six weeks when "a medical emergency exists" - meaning, the pregnant patient's "life is endangered" or the "continuation of the pregnancy will create a serious risk of substantial and irreversible impairment of a major bodily function of the pregnant woman."
-Iowa Code §§ 146C.2(2)(a), 146A.1(6)(a).
-Second, an abortion after six weeks is also permitted if the abortion is "medically necessary," defined as limited to situations when (1) the "pregnancy is the result of a rape which is reported within forty-five days of the incident to a law enforcement agency or to a public or private health agency"; (2) the "pregnancy is the result of incest which is reported within one hundred forty days of the incident to a law enforcement agency or to a public or private health agency"; (3) the patient has miscarried, or (4) "the fetus has a fetal abnormality that in the physician's reasonable medical judgment is incompatible with life."
-Id. §§ 146C.1(4), 146C.2(2)(a).
+Iowa Code § 146E.2 bans abortions after a "fetal heartbeat" is detectable.
+The statute defines "fetal heartbeat" to include when embryonic cardiac activity becomes detectable, which generally occurs around six weeks of pregnancy as measured from the first day of the patient's last menstrual period.
+Section 146E.2 includes two limited exceptions.
+First, an abortion is permitted after cardiac activity is detected when "a medical emergency exists" - meaning, the pregnant patient's "life is endangered" or the "continuation of the pregnancy will create a serious risk of substantial and irreversible impairment of a major bodily function of the pregnant woman."
+Iowa Code §§ 146E.2(1)(a), 146A.1(6)(a).
+Second, an abortion after cardiac activity is detected is also permitted if there is an applicable "fetal heartbeat exception."
+Id. § 146E.2.2.
+The "fetal heartbeat exception" is limited to situations when (1) the "pregnancy is the result of a rape which is reported within forty-five days of the incident to a law enforcement agency or to a public or private health agency"; (2) the "pregnancy is the result of incest which is reported within one hundred forty days of the incident to a law enforcement agency or to a public or private health agency"; (3) the patient has miscarried; or (4) "the fetus has a fetal abnormality that in the physician's reasonable medical judgment is incompatible with life."
+Id. §§ 146E.1(3)(a)-(d).
 In practice, these exceptions would be exceedingly narrow.